bluem-development/bluem-php/README.md

 ```bash
 composer require bluem-development/bluem-php
 ```
----

 Refer to the [examples](https://github.com/bluem-development/bluem-php/tree/master/examples) for a full example implementation that you can base your own integration on.

 Please contact us if you have any questions regarding the examples or the implementation of the library in your project.

-## Requirements

-- PHP 7.0+ is required for all versions of this library.
-Please use the major git releases for the stable versions of this plugin.
-- Refer to the `composer.json` requirements for any other dependencies

 ## Notes per version
 ### Version 2.2 (latest)